국가와 도시를 선택하십시오. 영어로만 제공

 Haunt of the rich and beautiful.
 Well, the former at least.
 Beginning at the Friedensengel on the River Isar, Prinzregentenstraße leads into the heart of Bogenhausen.
 With ostentatious streets lined with ornate villas, this part of town simply oozes wealth.
 The area around Arabella park in the north of Bogenhausen has become a symbol of the German economic wonder: mammoth futuristic fifties constructions make you feel positively lilliputian.

-A typical industrial area, Sendling is also "Munich's belly", housing the legendary fruit and vegetable market, one of the largest in Europe.
+A typical industrial area, Sendling is also "Munich's belly," housing the legendary fruit and vegetable market, one of the largest in Europe.
 The market begins at 5a and is well worth a visit.
-But if that sounds like an unreasonably early start, you could check out the fascinating Jewish Cemetrey which contains eight centuries-worth of tombs and gravestones.
+But if that sounds like an unreasonably early start, you could check out the fascinating Jewish Cemetery which contains eight centuries-worth of tombs and gravestones.

 Built for the 1972 Olympic Games, the Olympic complex initially aroused a great deal of controversy but is now an integral part of Munich's cityscape.
-Crowned by the magnificent Olympic Stadium—former home of Bayern Munich FC and their lesser-known local rival 1860 Munich—this part of town is southern Germany's undisputed centre of sport and entertainment.
-As well as a variety of sports stadiums, the complex also includes a vast entertainment centre, the Olympiahalle, venue for big-name concerts by the likes of U2 and the Rolling Stones.
-Shortly after the 1972 Games, the Olympic Village was converted into a colourful student residence, and now accommodates some 9,000 students on the cheap.
+Crowned by the magnificent Olympic Stadium—former home of Bayern Munich FC and their lesser-known local rival 1860 Munich—this part of town is southern Germany's undisputed center of sport and entertainment.
+As well as a variety of sports stadiums, the complex also includes a vast entertainment center, the Olympiahalle, venue for big-name concerts by the likes of U2 and the Rolling Stones.
+Shortly after the 1972 Games, the Olympic Village was converted into a colorful student residence, and now accommodates some 9000 students on the cheap.